 Similarly, employee motivation can be boosted by introducing increased flexibility into working patterns, allowing individuals more control over their work-life balance, and offering share incentives such as an Enterprise Management Incentive (EMI) scheme.
 Ultimately, a truly successful retention strategy will require effective communication and a willingness from business owners to understand employees’ individual motivations, allowing any issues to be addressed head on.

-Without a robust supply chain in place it is challenging for a business to fulfil its development plans and before stepping up capacity, business owners should audit key relationships to determine whether individual suppliers are an asset or a weak link.
+Without a robust supply chain in place it is challenging for a business to fulfil its development plans and before stepping up capacity, business owners should audit key relationships.
+One of the objectives of an audit can be to determine whether individual suppliers are an asset or a weak link.
 Holding discussions early can allow businesses to scope out opportunities to increase margins, for example, via improved efficiencies or economies of scale, but can equally help identify whether current suppliers will be up to the job of supporting sustainable business growth.

 Should it be necessary for businesses to forge new supplier relationships, ongoing performance monitoring will identify dips in service levels and ensure these are addressed before client delivery is compromised.
 By signing service level agreements with suppliers, stipulating criteria relating to quality, financial projections, pricing, payment terms and customer care standards, SMEs can make the process of supply chain management more straightforward whilst also reducing risk.
 However, for maximum security when procuring business-critical products, components or services, companies should be wary of putting all their eggs into one basket.